sourcegraph/about/handbook/people-ops/how-we-engage-talent-outside-the-us/index.md

 For candidates in the US in need of sponsorship and who have an existing visa, we will accept a visa transfer from the former employer and sponsor the existing visa for the candidate so long as the visa is compatible with an all-remote work setting.

-For candidates in need of US sponsorship that require a new visa, we will agree to sponsor new visas for teammates so long as they have worked at Sourcegraph a minimum of 12 consecutive months prior to initiating a visa petition.
+For candidates in need of US sponsorship, whether that requires initiating a new visa process or a permanent residency (green card) process, Sourcegraph will agree to initiate and sponsor a new visa or green card process for teammates so long as they have worked at Sourcegraph a minimum of 12 consecutive months prior to initiating a the visa or permanent residency petition.

 Any visas sponsored by Sourcegraph must be compatible with an all-remote work setting.